-- 3) Provide an efficient procedure, which can insure appropriate high quality design, site planning, and a high level of development amenities. - 4) Avoid development of portions of sites, which have poor soil conditions, high water tables, are subject to flooding, or have excessively steep slopes. - 5) Provide a variety of housing opportunities for a wide range of ages and needs. - d.
-Definitions - 1) Cluster/Open Space Development: A purely residential development of a tract of land, where a number of housing units may be clustered or grouped on a site with dimensions, frontages and setbacks reduced from conventional sizes. - 2) Common Space: Common space is that portion of the tract, exclusive of the area needed for streets and utilities and the individual dwelling units within the cluster subdivision, which shall be set aside for the benefit and enjoyment of the subdivision property owners.
+- 1) Cluster/Open Space Development: A purely residential development of a tract of land, where a number of housing units may be clustered or grouped on a site with dimensions, frontages and setbacks reduced from conventional sizes. - Common Space: Common space is that portion of the tract, exclusive of the area needed for streets and utilities and the individual dwelling units within the cluster subdivision, which shall be set aside for the benefit and enjoyment of the subdivision property owners.
 The area may contain accessory structures and improvements necessary and appropriate for the educational, recreational, cultural, social, or other non-commercial needs, as well as any utility services utilized by the owners of the common area or may be open space as defined in this section.
 The common area may not consist principally of land difficult to utilize.
 Common space shall be owned and maintained by the Home Owner's Association. - 3) Open Space: Land not built upon, which must be permanently kept in that condition.
-Walking trails shall be a permitted use within the open space. - 4) Mandatory Home Owners Association: For developments in which real estate or improvements are to be owned in common by all or some of the land owners in the development, a private nonprofit corporation, association, or other non-profit legal entity established by the developer shall be required to manage and support the activities of the Cluster/Open Space Development.
+Walking trails shall be a permitted use within the open space. - 4) Mandatory Home Owners Association: For developments in which real estate or improvements are to be owned in common by all or some of the land owners in the development, a private non-profit corporation, association, or other non-profit legal entity established by the developer shall be required to manage and support the activities of the Cluster/Open Space Development.
 Membership in the said association shall be mandatory for property owners and made a required covenant in any deed issued or passed.
 The Association shall provide voting and use rights of the common area when applicable and may charge to cover expenses, which may include tax liabilities of the common area, recreational or utility facilities.
-Articles of Association or
+Articles of Association or e.
+General Requirements